-The parabolic moving interface problem (\ref{eq1.1})-(\ref{eq1.7}) appears in many applications, such as the Stefan problem \cite{chen1997simple} and the Burton-Cabrera-Frank-type model \cite{caflisch2003analysis}.
-For instance, $u$ represents the temperature and the $\mathcal{V}$ is computed by the flux of temperature across the interface in Stefan problems.
-Under appropriate assumptions concerning the initial, boundary and jump conditions (see Section~\ref{sec3} for detailed discussions), it can be proved that Eqs.(\ref{eq1.1})-(\ref{eq1.7}) admits a unique solution $u$ belonging to the space $L^2(0, T_{\text{end}}; H^1(\Omega))$.
+The parabolic moving interface problem (\ref{eq1.1})--(\ref{eq1.7}) appears in many applications, such as the Stefan problem~\cite{chen1997simple} and the Burton--Cabrera--Frank-type model~\cite{caflisch2003analysis}.
+For instance, $u$ represents the temperature and $\mathcal{V}$ is determined by the heat flux across the interface in Stefan problems.
+Under appropriate assumptions on the initial, boundary, and jump conditions (see Section~\ref{sec3} for detailed discussions), it can be proved that Eqs.~(\ref{eq1.1})--(\ref{eq1.7}) admit a unique solution $u$ belonging to the space $L^2(0, T_{\text{end}}; H^1(\Omega))$.

-It is well known that the moving interface problems pose significant challenges for numerical simulations due to the computational domain itself evolving.
-When employing traditional finite element methods (FEMs), we must ensure the generation of body-fitted meshes conforming to the interface; otherwise, the accuracy of the numerical solution will be destroyed (c.f. \cite{babuvska2000can}).
-Chen and Zou \cite{chen1997simple} conducted a study on the linear FEM on nearly fitted quasi-uniform meshes and proved optimal order error estimates up to some logarithm factors.
-In general, mesh regeneration should be minimized or avoided whenever possible, as mesh generation is notoriously laborious and time-consuming, particularly for complex interface geometries and higher-dimensional PDEs.
-Consequently, arbitrary Lagrangian-Eulerian methods \cite{lan2020finite} and space-time finite element methods \cite{tezduyar1992new} were proposed to solve this difficulty.
+It is well known that moving interface problems pose significant challenges for numerical simulations because the computational domain itself evolves.
+When employing traditional finite element methods (FEMs), one must ensure the generation of body-fitted meshes that conform to the interface; otherwise, the accuracy of the numerical solution will be severely degraded (cf.~\cite{babuvska2000can}).
+Chen and Zou~\cite{chen1997simple} studied the linear FEM on nearly fitted quasi-uniform meshes and proved optimal-order error estimates up to some logarithmic factors.
+In general, mesh regeneration should be minimized or even avoided whenever possible, as mesh generation is notoriously laborious and time-consuming, particularly for complex interface geometries and higher-dimensional PDEs.
+Consequently, arbitrary Lagrangian--Eulerian methods~\cite{lan2020finite} and space-time finite element methods~\cite{tezduyar1992new} were proposed to overcome this difficulty.